silviot/edx-platform-wiki/Locators:-Developer-Notes.md

 <a name="quick"/>
 ## The Quick Version

-We used to pass around course identifiers are `course_id`s, which were strings.
+We used to pass around course identifiers as `course_id`s, which were strings.
 Then, we passed around course identifiers as `CourseKey`s, which were `OpaqueKey` objects.
 Now, we pass around course identifiers as `CourseLocator`s, which are a subclass of `CourseKey`.

 Similarly, we used to pass around XBlock identifiers as `location`s, which were strings.
 Then, we passed around XBlock identifiers as `UsageKey`s, which were `OpaqueKey` objects.
 Now, we pass around course identifiers as `BlockUsageLocator`s, which are a subclass of `UsageKey`.